 There are several options for correcting AFib.
-The most common is treatment with different medications.
+The most common is treated with different medications.
 Some medications try to keep the heart rate slower, which improves symptoms but does not place the heart back into a regular, coordinated rhythm.
 Patients are still at risk for stroke and heart failure, so powerful blood thinners also are started.
 Other medications try to place the heart back into a regular rhythm.
-AFib tends to cause changes in the cells of the heart, so it can be difficult to successfully manage.
-Because of this and the recent improved understanding of the dangers of AFib, new recommendations have emerged nationally for more aggressive treatment in patients with refractory symptoms.
+AFib tends to cause changes in the heart's cells, so it can be difficult to manage successfully.
+Because of this and the recently improved understanding of the dangers of AFib, new recommendations have emerged nationally for more aggressive treatment in patients with refractory symptoms.

-In patients who have the type of AFib that comes and goes (called paroxysmal), which make up about 25 percent of all AFib cases, an endocardial ablation is recommended and has a 90 percent success rate.
+In patients with the type of AFib that comes and goes (called paroxysmal), which makes up about 25 percent of all AFib cases, an endocardial ablation is recommended and has a 90 percent success rate.
 This is a procedure performed by a specialized type of cardiologist called an electrophysiologist, or EP.
-The EP can place a balloon through the groin and freeze several areas within the heart to kill the tissue causing the irregular heartbeat.
+The EP can place a balloon through the groin and freeze several areas within the heart to kill the tissue causing an irregular heartbeat.
 The remaining patients have a more advanced form of AFib called persistent AFib.

 Convergent Procedure and Who Qualifies